 You may find it intuitive to try to rank for the highest volume searches.

 While you are partially correct, you will have your work cut out for you.
 It may be near impossible to rank for broad categories or even specific niches that have been filled out.
 You need to be mindful of your competition.

 A long tail keyword is the difference between targeting ‘cars’ and ‘used cars in Atlanta.’
-You can probably comprehend the difference in competition between both of these search terms.
+You can probably comprehend there is less competition when you take the long tail path.